 Being an authoritative brand means that you have expert knowledge of your industry/niche/products.
 The customers pick the brand very carefully; otherwise, company review sites wouldn’t have existed.

 Many consumers rely on social media to determine what products and services to use, so being a brand that gives this advice means increased trust and a positive reputation.

 - Creating quality content (created by real experts in the field if possible) that solves specific issues and concerns of your target audience.
 In-depth articles, infographics, and videos are the most popular content types for that.

 - Be consistent in style, theme, and quality.
-People reading your awesome content rely on you for quality information, so you have to make it happen on a regular basis.
-Also, consider adding your brand’s logo and colors to social media information to help viewers memorize them.
+People reading your awesome content rely on you for quality information, so you have to make it happen regularly.
+Also, consider adding your brand’s logo and colours to social media information to help viewers memorize them.